The SmartStash Podcast

 Our experts talk about the parallels between manual and digital tidying and why SmartStash is "superior".

-Of digital Konmari, "too much or too little", topics of the heart and cluttered desktops
+Of digital Konmari, "too much or too little", topics close to the heart and cluttered desktops

 In this episode, everything revolves around the Teams App from SmartStash.
 As a special guest, Nicole reports on her experiences with the app - personally and in a customer context -, reveals her favourite feature and gives useful tips on using the knowledge management tool for SharePoint Online.